 Differences in learning speed for classification

-It turns out that if we’re given a typical classification problem, we can show that (at least theoretically) the cross-entropy loss leads to quicker learning through gradient descent than the MSE loss.
+It turns out that if we’re given a typical classification problem and a model , we can show that (at least theoretically) the cross-entropy loss leads to quicker learning through gradient descent than the MSE loss.
+This is primarily due to the use of the sigmoid function.
 First, let’s recall the gradient descent update rule:

 For i = 1 ...
 N: Compute dJ/dw_i for i = 1 ...
 M parameters Let w_i = w_i - learning_rate * dJ/dw_i